jliszka/jliszka.github.com/_drafts/a-frequentist-approach-to-probability.md

 {% include JB/setup %}

 I am a frequentist.
 Or rather, any time I get confused by probability and statistics, I fall back to thinking, OK, if I did this 10,000 times, how many times would I get one outcome vs. another?
-This is fundamentally what statistics is about, but so often it gets obscured by tidy closed-form expressions — which, to be sure, are handy when you want to compute values with pencil and paper.
+I know that this is fundamentally what probability is about, but these simple ideas often get obscured by mathematical gymnastics, the purpose of which seems to be to arrive at tidy closed-form expressions — which, to be sure, are handy when you want to compute values with pencil and paper.
 Fortunately, there are other ways of computing.
 For instance, computers.

-So let's use computers to do our computing, and instead of terse, opaque mathemetical expressions, our notation will be concise, readable code.
+Code is as expressive a notation as traditional mathematics, so I'm going to try to find a way to formulate concepts in probability and statistics in code in a way that is at once readable and executable.

 ### Random variables

-A good place to start is something that always confused me in my intro stats classes — the concept of a random variable.
+Something always confused me in my intro stats classes — the concept of a random variable.
 They're not variables like I'm used to thinking about them, like something that has one value at a time.
-Rather a random variable is an object that you can sample values from, and the values you get will be distributed according to some underlying probability distribution.
+A random variable is an object that you can sample values from, and the values you get will be distributed according to some underlying probability distribution.

 In that way it sort of acts like a container, where the only operation is to sample a value from the container.